EszopiCoder/ugreen-docker-guides/README.md

 # UGREEN Docker Guides

 Hello!
 This is my personal guide to install Docker applications on a UGREEN NAS.
-Please see below for guides!
+Please see below for guides.
+Any feedback is appreciated!

 | Application | Ports Used | Author | Status |
 | --- | --- | --- | --- |